FAQs

 For patients who are immunocompromised (have AIDS, Diabetes, Chronic Renal Disease, Cancer, etc.) is it safe to travel to an endemic area?

 The risk is probably no greater than for anyone else.
 However, the longer you remain in an endemic area, the greater the chance of exposure: In Arizona, it is estimated that the average risk of annual infection of the resident population is 3%.
-That means each year only 3% of the susceptible population will contract Valley Fever.
-If you are particularly concerned about getting Valley Fever, try to avoid activities associated with dust and airborne dirt of native desert soil.
+That means each year only 3% of the susceptible population will contract Valley fever.
+If you are particularly concerned about getting Valley fever, try to avoid activities associated with dust and airborne dirt of native desert soil.
 Stay indoors during dust storms.

-Are pregnant women more at risk of getting disseminated Valley Fever?
+Are pregnant women more at risk of getting disseminated Valley fever?

-Women in their third trimester of pregnancy are at a high risk of developing disseminated Valley Fever due to normal hormonal changes that cause a decrease in function of the immune system.
-However, most pregnant women with Valley Fever do fine.
-If you are pregnant and think you have Valley Fever, you should visit your physician.
+Women in their third trimester of pregnancy are at a high risk of developing disseminated Valley fever due to normal hormonal changes that cause a decrease in function of the immune system.
+However, most pregnant women with Valley fever do fine.
+If you are pregnant and think you have Valley fever, you should visit your physician.

-When a baby is born to a pregnant woman infected with Valley Fever, will the baby have it?
+When a baby is born to a pregnant woman infected with Valley fever, will the baby have it?

-Valley Fever is rare in newborn babies.
-Most babies who get Valley Fever probably acquire it during or shortly after birth, through inhaling fungal spores from the environment.
+Valley fever is rare in newborn babies.
+Most babies who get Valley fever probably acquire it during or shortly after birth, through inhaling fungal spores from the environment.

 Does the fungus lay dormant in the body?

 In many cases the fungus does remain in the body.
 If the person's immune system is greatly immunocompromised, a reactivation of the disease may occur.
-This has been found to occur in many patients with AIDS and disseminated Valley Fever.
+This has been found to occur in many patients with AIDS and disseminated Valley fever.

-I had Valley Fever in the past.
+I had Valley fever in the past.
 Can I get it again?

 Usually a life-time immunity is acquired from an infection which means you don't get it again.
 However, occasionally, changes in the person's immune system brought about by other diseases or treatments which lower or suppress the immune system can allow a reactivation or re-infection.